-The solar array viewshed analysis presented in Figure 4 indicates that limited visibility of the proposed solar arrays and supporting infrastructure is expected within the VSA.
-As indicated by the viewshed results (see Figure 4), a total of 17.4% of limited predicted visibility is found within the VSA.
+The solar array viewshed analysis presented in Revised Figure 4 indicates that limited visibility of the proposed solar arrays and supporting infrastructure is expected within the VSA.
+The results presented herein have been amended to reflect the new design and all soundwalls as necessary, based Revised Attachment 1 - Site Plan.
+As indicated by the viewshed results (see Revised Figure 4), a total of 18.92% of limited predicted visibility is found within the VSA.
 In general, predicted visibility may constitute a view of a solar array at a proximal distance, or it may only be a small fragment of the top of a solar panel at a great distance away.
 Therefore, the mere presence of predicted visibility should not always be indicative of adverse visual impact.
 No areas within the VSA are predicted to have full visibility of the Facility's solar arrays.
 Full visibility is defined as an unobstructed view to the full extent of the Facility.

 Of the visibility that is expected, much of this visibility occurs in focused locations within and immediately adjacent to the Facility Site inside of Distance Zone 1 (see discussion of Distance Zones in Section 10.1.1.1 below).
-Approximately 6.6% of the 17.4% of predicted visibility within the VSA occurs on land owned by participating landowners within the Facility Site.
-The remaining 10.8% of predicted visibility occurs on non-participating parcels throughout the VSA.
+Approximately 6.69% of the 18.92% of predicted visibility within the VSA occurs on land owned by participating landowners within the Facility Site.
+The remaining 12.23% of predicted visibility occurs on non-participating parcels throughout the VSA.